dansand/odf_paper/README.md

 ## OVERVIEW

-Contains the ASPECT input file for reference model of Sandiford et al. (G-cubed, 2021).
+Contains the ASPECT input file for the reference model of Sandiford et al. (G-cubed, 2021).

 All models were ran using ASPECT version 2.3.0-pre, compiled with deal.II 9.1.1